 Medical Misdiagnosis is a substantial part of NHS claims and complaints.
 However, it is also often misunderstood.
 In this short guide below, we offer some quick insights to helping with your understanding of medical misdiagnosis.

 For example, you can’t file a complaint if you are simply unhappy with your diagnosis.
-Nor if you do not believe that it is correct.
+In addition, you can’t just file a complaint if you don’t believe the diagnosis is correct.
 This guide will explain the basics of misdiagnosis claims.
 Moreover, it will enable you to understand whether you are eligible to make a claim.

 What is Medical Misdiagnosis?